eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 It is also a vesicant, and in New Zealand the solution for injection comes in an ampule from Slovakia with a pH of about 4.0, it is declared incompatible with saline and all kinds of other things (DHEP and the plasticisers in PVC infusion sets).[^2] **If you infuse it, historical wisdom would have you do so with 5% dextrose**.

 While rare, its penchant to turn peoples' skin a blue-grey colour is fascinating.
-Unfortunately the mechanism of this escapes the author, but surely it related to  deposition of something or other in the skin.
+Unfortunately the mechanism of this escapes the author, but surely it is related to  deposition of something or other in the skin.
 One might read somewhere about the Tyndall effect...

 | On       | Off   | Metabolism        | Elimination |